-I am a researcher especialized in participatory and deliberative approaches to planning and decision-making.
-Throughout my carreer I have studied the use of these approaches for solving spatial, social and environmental problems including urban renewal, public space development, sustainable lifestyles, ecosystem services, community development.
+I am a researcher specialized in participatory and deliberative planning and decision-making.
+Throughout my career, I have studied the use of participation and deliberation for solving spatial, social and environmental problems including urban renewal, public space development, sustainable lifestyles, ecosystem services, community development.
 This has been done in different countries including Colombia, Spain, Sweden, England and the Netherlands.

 I am the Study Director for the Environmental Communication and Management programme at SLU.
 I am course coordinator for the courses Introduction to environmental communication , Conflict, democracy and facilitation and Internship in environmental communication.

 I teach at the Environmental Communication and Management and the Landscape Architecture programmes.
 I am also supervisor of master thesis and PhD students

 I give lectures focusing among other on participatory and deliberative planning; communicative planning theory; differences, conflicts and power relations in collaborative decision-making; participatory planning in the global South; research methods and case study methodology; the political economy of urban development; integrated approaches to planning and design; upgrading of informal settlements; renewal of deprived neighbourhoods; tactical/DIY/guerrilla urbanism; and urban development in cities of the global south (particularly Latin America).

 I have also been invited to give lectures, be opponent and co-organize courses in universities including Uppsala University, the Royal Institute of Technology (KTH), the University of Milano-Bicocca, the National Agrarian University (UNA) and the Pontificia Bolivariana University (UPB).

 I have an interdisciplinary background in architecture, urban design, urban planning, landscape planning and environmental governance.